 The Nuts and Bolts of Logs

 Modern building logs are generally divided into two types: D-Style, or more traditional Timber (round log) styles often found in mountainous areas.
-The D-style logs are just that, shaped like a D with the smooth side on the inside to allow for flat walls and a rounded outer face to look more traditional.
-In reality the logs are flat on three sides—top, inside and bottom—and only rounded on the outer face.
+The D-style logs are just that, shaped like a D with the smooth side on the inside to allow for flat walls and a rounded outer face to look like more traditional construction.
+In reality, the logs are flat on three sides—top, inside and bottom—and only rounded on the outer face.

 The touching faces of each D-style log will have either: 1) a flat face (often with a foam gasket material placed between each layer for added insulation and sealing); or 2) be notched to accept a “key”, a wood or composite square or rectangle rod to lock the logs together and help insulate and seal; or 3) have multiple keys and notches cut into the top and bottom of each log allowing them to lock together without a separate key piece much like tongue-and-groove flooring; or 4) have some variation of the three.